artem-burashnikov/depinspect/README.md

   --help  Show this message and exit.

 Commands:
+  diff            Find a difference and similarities in dependencies...

+  find-divergent  Find all packages from specified architectures that...

-  diff    Find a difference and similarities in dependencies of two... list    List all available distributions, architectures and... update  Forcefully re-initialize database.This removes old database,...
+  list            List all available distributions, architectures and...

+  update          Forcefully re-initialize database.
 ```

 ### Commands